w3c/wai-website/pages/about/groups/ig.md

 Make sure your email is related to digital accessibility and is appropriate for the WAI Interest Group.
 Your message should contribute to a **comfortable, constructive exchange of ideas** to advance digital accessibility.

-* If you have questions about whether a message is appropriate for the Discussion List, email the [W3C Staff Contact on the WAI Interest Group leadership team](https://www.w3.org/groups/ig/wai/).
+* If you have questions about whether a message is appropriate for the Discussion List, email the [W3C Staff Contact for the WAI Interest Group](https://www.w3.org/groups/ig/wai/participants/#staff).
 * No soliciting.
 * Be respectful, positive and open to different perspectives.
 * Focus on ideas, not  people &mdash; avoid personal attacks.